 - Model-based reinforcement learning

-7 weeks of lectures and labs divided into two halves.
+The module will be delivered in two halves.
 The first half will focus on the underpinning theory to reinforcement learning and the second half will focus on applications with deep reinforcement learning.
 Each half will have one coursework.
 Each half will consist of both lectures and computer lab sessions.

 The courseworks and exams are structured to cover three different core skills: theory, implementation, and evaluation.
 Coursework 1 assesses fundamental theory and mathematical solutions.
 Coursework 2 assesses practical application through implementation and evaluation.
 The exam covers both theory and evaluation.